 Every year, try to increase your monthly amount:

 - Got a raise?
-Invest half of it
+Invest half of it in dividend stocks โ this single habit can build $178K over a 25-year career

 - Paid off a debt?
 Redirect that payment